-- GDPR: Businesses that have or hold data belonging to any EU citizen are subject to GDPR data protection requirements.
-The maximum penalties are 4% of worldwide revenue or €20 million, whichever is greater
+- GDPR, or General Data Protection Regulation: Businesses that have or hold data belonging to any EU citizen are subject to GDPR data protection requirements.
+The maximum penalties are 4% of worldwide revenue or €20 million, whichever is greater.

 - I-9 form: Employers must verify employee eligibility verification forms and keep them on record in case of an audit.
-Businesses that knowingly break these laws face fines of up to $20,130
+Businesses that knowingly break these laws may face substantial fines.

-- Affordable Care Act: If you have 50 or more full-time employees, you’re considered an applicable large employer and have to provide healthcare for your employees or face IRS penalties
+- Affordable Care Act: If you have 50 or more full-time or full-time equivalent employees, you’re considered an applicable large employer.
+You have to offer healthcare to your employees or face IRS penalties.

-- Fair Labor Standards Act: You’re legally obligated to pay federal minimum wage and overtime pay to exempt employees.
-Failure to do so may mean you’re on the hook for back pay and could face a $10,000 fine
+- Fair Labor Standards Act: You’re legally obligated to pay federal minimum wage and overtime pay to nonexempt employees.
+Failure to do so may mean that you will have to pay back pay and penalties for each violation.

-Fines and penalties aren’t the only damage you might incur from noncompliance — your business reputation is on the hook as well.
-Compliant and ethical businesses reap benefits for both their external, consumer brand reputation but also internally with their employer brand.
+Fines and penalties aren’t the only damage you might incur from noncompliance.
+Your business reputation is always on the line as well.
+Compliant and ethical businesses reap both external benefits from their consumer brand reputation and internal benefits from their employer brand.

-A recent Accenture study found many consumers support brands which care about social issues, with 42% of respondents willing to walk away from companies that don’t align with their beliefs.
+An Accenture study found that many consumers support brands that care about social issues.
+More than 40% of respondents were willing to walk away from companies that aren’t in alignment with their beliefs.

-At the same time, candidates are spending significant time and energy researching potential employers, and integrity matters.
-Problems like wage issues or allegations of discrimination are major red flags for top talent.
+At the same time, job candidates are spending significant time and energy researching potential employers; integrity matters.
+Problems such as wage issues or allegations of discrimination are major red flags for top talent.

 Compliance is based on best practices and rules and regulations.
-As complex and tiring as they can be, they exist to:
+As complex and difficult to comply with as they may be, rules and regs exist to:

 - Keep people safe